openenergymonitor/docs/main/heatpumps/terminology.md

 - For plate exchangers, height x width x no. of plates.

 **Cp: (Isobaric) specific heat of a substance (kJ/kg/°C)**<br>
 Used to calculate fluid heat flow where there is no change of phase.
-Basic equation Q = M * Cp * °T (consistent units)
+Basic equation Q = M &times; Cp &times; °T (consistent units)

 **H: Enthalpy (kJ/kg)**<br>
 Heat content of a fluid.